 - Nipple cream

 - Nursing pillow

-- Pump (even if you plan only to nurse, a pump will allow you to leave milk for baby if you want or need to separate)
+- Pump (Even if you plan only to nurse, a pump will let you create a supply of milk for baby when you're not there)

 - Milk storage bags